 The Canon EOS 1300D (called Canon T6 in some regions) is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in March 2016 and is equipped with an APS-C sensor.
 It offers a resolution of 17.9 megapixel.

 Is the Canon 1300D a good camera?
-The 1300D has a Camera Elo of 1789.
+The 1300D has a Camera Elo of 1798.
 This rating puts the 1300D among the top 40 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the 1300D ranks below average.
-Based on its within category standings, the camera earns a 3-star performance rating.
+In terms of its sensor size category (APS cameras), the 1300D ranks among the top 50 percent.
+Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Digital single lens reflex|